 Everything Familiar Has Gone

 We have swooped him away from his mother, his litter-mates and familiar surroundings, brought him to our home where everything is new and novel.
 This is one of the key reasons we spent the last two weeks building relationship and confidence with Rocket.
-We were there for him as much as we humanly could, but even stepping out to get his kong, or re-fill his water bowl or even popping to the bathroom seemed to be a big task.
+We were there for him as much as we humanly could, and spending those first few nights with him so he wasn’t alone at night was key in helping him to settle, but even stepping out to get his kong, or re-fill his water bowl or even popping to the bathroom seemed to be a big task.